Your Guide to Moving to Los Angeles

 How do I get around Los Angeles?

-The city of Los Angeles is spread out over 469 square miles.
-Despite public transportation options, the majority of Angelenos use their cars to get to work.
-The average commute time in Los Angeles is just over 30 minutes; however, nearly 4% of residents have drive times of more than 90 minutes.
+If you’re thinking of moving to LA, you should know that the city is spread out over 469 square miles.
+Despite public transportation options, the majority of Angelenos use their cars to get to work — when they’re working in the office.
+The average commute time in Los Angeles is right around 30 minutes; however, nearly 4% of residents have drive times of more than 90 minutes.

 An alternative to sitting in traffic in Los Angeles is to use public transportation.
 The Los Angeles County Metropolitan Transportation Authority’s (L.A.
 Metro) offers a network of busses, rail, and bike share accessible throughout the city.